 It isn’t necessary to have been in a war setting to experience PTSD, however, any real shock to the system – such as a car accident or a death, drug addiction or sexual assault – can bring it about.
 But whatever the cause, the resultant trauma symptoms are real and distressing for the person forced to experience them.

-Those suffering from this kind of trauma may experience chronic and acute anxiety, anger, disturbed sleep, disruptive thoughts, Coping With Flashbacks or nightmares.
+Those suffering from this kind of trauma may experience chronic and acute anxiety, anger, disturbed sleep, disruptive thoughts, flashbacks or nightmares.
 Often they find it very difficult to talk about the events that caused the trauma.
 Because of their disturbing nature, they find it difficult or impossible to effectively deal with and integrate these things on the subconscious level of the mind.

 And this is where skilfully applied transformational hypnotherapy can be enormously useful, providing a trauma treatment that can lead to a full trauma recovery.
 In the hands of the skilled hypno-psychotherapst, the individual’s subconscious mind can be helped to reprocess the traumatic experience so that its consequences become far less harmful and troubling.